Thank you for subscribing

 11 Nicholson Street, Carlton

-Marvel at the natural world, Victoria’s history and culture at Melbourne Museum.
+Marvel at the natural world, and Victoria’s history and culture at Melbourne Museum.
 The centrally located museum is a favourite with families for how it brings learning to life; you can go walking with dinosaurs (including the world’s most complete triceratops skeleton), explore how life evolved in Australia, learn about the history and culture of Victoria’s Aboriginal people, gawk at a huge collection of insects and arachnids or wonder at the powerful body of Phar Lap, one of Australia’s most beloved horses.
 There’s also a dedicated children’s gallery for babies through to pre-schoolers, plus IMAX is right next door.

 Brighton Beach